 - View: Choose any view in the table you selected in the previous setting.
 You can choose all records or a filtered view you've created that only displays a selection of records.

-The flowchart app also has a few optional settings that can adjust the appearance of your flowchart:
+The flowchart extension also has a few optional settings that can adjust the appearance of your flowchart:

 - Link style: Choose "Right angles" if you want flow chart lines that only flow in orthogonal directions and turn at perfect right angles.
 Alternatively, choose "Straight lines" if you want the flowchart's lines to flow the shortest distance between records in the chart, resulting in both orthogonal and diagonal paths.